-- Agnes Scott is among the top 6% of American colleges whose graduates go on to earn PhDs and is the number 2 producer of economics PhDs per capita, thanks in part to the close connections between our students and faculty.
+- Agnes Scott is among the top 5% of American colleges whose graduates go on to earn PhDs.

 - Agnes Scott alumnae work for a variety of organizations, from small nonprofits to Fortune 500 companies and everything in between, including CARE, CNN, Cartoon Network, Centers for Disease Control and Prevention, General Mills, Harpswell Foundation, Museum of Modern Art, U.S. Naval Research Laboratory and Zurich Insurance Group.